Sorry, no rainbow rolls here…

 - Ginger is for refreshing palate in between pieces, not for adding to sushi.
 It should never ever be added to something given to you to eat.
 You will look like a rookie with no appreciation for the flavor the chef has expertly dedicated his life to creating.

 - No mixing soy sauce and wasabi.
-The chef puts just the right amount of wasabi onto each piece, and only a clown would add extra heat to a perfect combo.
+The chef puts just the right amount of wasabi onto each piece, and only a clown would add extra heat to a perfectly balanced combo.

 - It’s best to ask about taking pictures before taking them.
-Most chefs are really cool about you photographing them, or their art work also known as your Omakase meal, but it’s polite to ask first, before being the obnoxious tourist.
+Most chefs are really cool about you photographing them, or their sushi art work also known as an Omakase meal, but it’s polite to ask first, before being the obnoxious tourist.